Nolan Arenado Player Props: Cardinals vs. Giants

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with a slugging percentage of .386, fueled by five extra-base hits.
+- Arenado leads St. Louis in slugging percentage (.370) thanks to five extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 50th in batting average, 87th in on-base percentage, and 110th in slugging.

-- In 22 games played this season, he has gone deep in two of them.
+- He has hit a long ball in two of 23 games played this year, and in 2% of his plate appearances.

-- Arenado has driven home a run in seven games this year (31.8%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on three occasions..
+- Arenado has had an RBI in seven games this year (30.4%), including four multi-RBI outings (17.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.